A Map of Ancient Rome

 That's big!

-The United States of America covers about 3.5 million square miles - but remember, ancient Romans had no telecommunications, no internet, no high-speed jets.
+The United States of America covers about 3.5 million square miles - but remember, ancient Romans had no telecommunications, no internet, no aircraft.

 At its largest, the Empire was home to over 20% of the entire population of the world.
 It was a massive area to command, made up of many different peoples and cultures.